-There is a stereotype about life in the broader workforce that suggests work is monotonous, boring, and routine drudgery—being paid to do the same thing over and over and over again.
+There is a stereotype about workforce life that suggests work is monotonous, boring, and routine drudgery—being paid to do the same thing over and over and over again.
 While that may be relatively accurate for some gigs, it’s generally too simplistic to capture the true nature of variable workloads in most jobs.

-For example, a house painter might find herself extremely busy during the warm or dry months in her area but unable to work when it’s too cold or rainy.
-Or a catering company may have staff running around like crazy setting up for an event but then mostly standing around with relatively little to do during the event itself.
+For example, house painters might find themselves extremely busy during the warm or dry months in their area but unable to work when it’s too cold or rainy, or a catering company may have staff running around like crazy setting up for an event but then mostly standing around during the event itself, with relatively little to do.

 For this feature, we reached out to industry experts, employers, and HR professionals to get their insights into the best strategies for managing lumpy work.

 As an initial matter, let’s be sure we’re not making a mountain out of a molehill.
 Is it really that big of a deal if some periods of time are busier than others?

 Some variability in workload is to be expected in any industry, but when that variability becomes significant enough, it can be very difficult to keep operations appropriately staffed.
 This means the workload may be too much for available staff or that there are too many workers for the amount of available work.
 In the former situation, employees can become stressed out and make mistakes or cut corners; in the latter, employers waste money on unnecessary payroll.

 There are many options for managing lumpy workloads, but for simplicity’s sake, we can think of them in three broad buckets.